sliced-bread/Slicedbread.CompareTo/README.md

 var diff = oldItem.CompareTo(newItem);
 ```

-.. which will return an `IEnumerable<IDifference>', which looks like this:
+.. which will return an `IEnumerable<IDifference>`, which looks like this:

 ```csharp
 public interface IDifference